1. Introduction

 boolean result = a != b; //result is true

-However, care should be taken when making comparisons involving floating-point numbers.
-Since these are stored as approximations on a finite number of bits, comparison in the strict sense should be avoided.
+However, you should take care when making comparisons involving floating-point numbers.
+Since these are stored as approximations on a finite number of bits, you should avoid strict comparisons.

 double a = 1.0 - 2.0/3.0;